ipduh/monroe-explorer/README.md

 ## metadata-collector.pl
 ```
 Description
- Collect MONROE metadata for $ttl in seconds
+ Collect MONROE metadata for $ttl in seconds.
 Usage
   You may pass ttl as the first argument in the command line.
   BUT Edit CONFIG stanza in source to configure for deployment in the MONROE testbed.